 Korean bean sprout soup is said to be useful as a remedy for hangovers, especially when a little kimchi is added.
 In fact, many Koreans habitually reach for this soup after a drink-filled night on the town and swear by its ability to curb the after-effects of too much alcohol.

 Add a splash of red pepper flakes (kochukaru) to this soup to augment its vitamin C content, and it's great for colds, as well.
 Finally, it's an excellent option for a Korean dish that's vegetarian, since it doesn't make use of any meat-based broths.

 Note that you can control the spice level of your soup by adding less or more of the red pepper flakes.
-If you like your soup particularly spicy, you even can add more red pepper powder than I've recommended below—just use your own best judgment, knowing your tolerance for heat.
+If you like your soup particularly spicy, you even can add more red pepper powder—just use your own best judgment, knowing your tolerance for heat.